 |Fact Sheet:||Greenpoint Monitor Museum PDF|

 In 2015, the Greenpoint Monitor Museum received a GCEF grant of $599,200 (and provided $208,800 in matching funds) to develop a final ecological design for shoreline restoration and stabilization at the proposed site of the Greenpoint Monitor Museum building, and to incorporate that environmental design process into the education programs conducted at Greenpoint schools by the Museum.
 Major activities being funded by GCEF include:

 - Assessing alternative natural shoreline stabilization and flood protection methods combining soft non-structural stabilization (i.e., gentle slopes) with hard shoreline protection alternatives (i.e., vegetated rip rap) based upon a site assessment

-- Integrating, as part of the assessment, projected sea-level rise for future phases of the Museum’s plans for the site including: museum construction, public access, and a dock for NOAA’s USS Monitor National Marine Sanctuary Research Vessel, and the proposed expansion of Bushwick Inlet Park
+- Integrating, as part of the assessment, projected sea-level rise for future phases of the Museum’s plans for the site including: museum construction, public access, and a dock for the federal National Oceanic and Atmospheric Administration (NOAA) USS Monitor National Marine Sanctuary Research Vessel, and the proposed expansion of Bushwick Inlet Park

 - Evaluating the condition of the existing bulkhead